-- Make two copies of your Mexican insurance certificate; one to keep on your person and one to keep in the vehicle.
+- Make two copies of your Mexican insurance policy; one to keep on your person and one to keep in the vehicle.

 - Make a copy of your vehicle registration and keep the copy in your vehicle and the original on your person.
 In case the vehicle is stolen, it will facilitate proving ownership.

 Driving & Safety Tips

 - Traffic violation laws vary from state to state.

 - Remember you may request a written ticket from police officers in Tijuana, Rosarito, Ensenada and Mexicali and mail your fine from the U.S. More info...

 - Speed limits are stated in kilometers (1 mile = 1.6 kilometers).